RitenkumarPatel/CNN_with_JAX/README.md

 - 'inp_rng' is what determines the min-batches selected during SGD
 - 'init_rng' controls the initialization of the SGD, ie: it intializes the weights to some arbitrary numbers and adjusts after using SGD

+## Utils.py
+This file has two methods: one normalizes the image values, and the other converts them into numpy arrays This was made into a separate file so all the workers in the data_loaders could access the methods.